-Mr. Wood's fall was an accident.
-It was not foreseen by the parties when the contract was formed, in light of the Bassett case and Missouri's modified Hadley rule.
-Under the law of contract in Missouri, the Woods may not recover for their personal injuries.
+Under the law of contract in Missouri, Mr. Wood's fall was not foreseeable by the parties when the contract was formed.
+The Woods may not recover for their personal injuries.

 The grant of summary judgment is reversed as to the non-personal-injury claims.
 As to the personal injury claims, summary judgment is affirmed.